 To have a free abortion, the request must be made at a primary healthcare clinic, where the pregnancy will be confirmed, counselling provided, an appointment made, and a referral letter is given to a facility where the procedure can be performed.

 Not all health workers are willing to be involved in this service, but they are obligated by law to inform the client of her rights and must refer the client to a health worker or facility, where she can get the service at one of these Western Cape Health Facilities.

 Women are advised to go for safe, legal abortions rather than "backstreet" abortions that are likely to endanger their health and their lives.

-If you are a first-time visitor to a health facility, you will be asked to fill out a form and a folder will be opened.
-Bring your ID book, your referral letter (if relevant), any medication you are taking and your clinic/hospital card if you have previously registered at the facility.
+If you're a first-time visitor to a health facility, you'll be asked to complete a form and a folder will be opened.

 These facility categories: